 Differing somewhat from traditional diversity workshops, this training emphasizes a developmental and integrative approach (e.g., intercultural and social justice) to learning about these important topics in order to increase comfort and understanding.

 Gaining perspective about difference itself, while using a developmental mindset, can help open the door for change in a non-shaming way.
 Moreover, increasing our ability to navigate our differences allows us to truly connect with others.
-This workshop will cover theories and concepts that will enable participants to feel more confident in discussions about race and racism, building a foundation of knowledge that can be applied to classrooms, counseling sessions and workplace settings, in addition to everyday life.
+This workshop will cover theories and concepts that will enable participants to feel more confident in discussions about race and racism, and be more clear about what it means to be anti-racist, while building a foundation of knowledge that can be applied to classrooms, counseling sessions and workplace settings, in addition to everyday life.

 Who should attend?